Boards and Committees

 Below is a list of boards/committees:

-The "Hamburg Disability Awareness Committee" is a new group of community volunteers who reside in Hamburg and are appointed by the Town Board.
+The "Hamburg Disability Awareness Committee" is a group of community members/volunteers who reside in Hamburg and are appointed by the Town Board.
 They work with the Hamburg Disability Coordinator and other organizations to promote disability awareness, disability training, and to assure accessibility for all Hamburg residents.
 It is a goal of the Committee to maximize opportunities for all residents to participate in every facet of our community from employment and government to recreation.
 People with disabilities are entitled to the same opportunities as residents who are not disabled, and the Town can benefit from the unique talents and contributions of all of its residents.
-The committee is currently seeking volunteers from the community (Town of Hamburg, including the Villages of Blasdell and Hamburg) to serve on this new committee.
-If you have an interest in this, please contact the Disabilities Coordinator at email@example.com .
+The committee is always seeking members/volunteers from the community (Town of Hamburg, including the Villages of Blasdell and Hamburg) to serve on this committee.
+If you have an interest in this, please contact the Town of Hamburg's Disabilities Coordinator at email@example.com.
+For more information about the ADA, click on the following link: http://ada.gov

 The "Recreation Advisory Board" is a citizens panel that reviews recreation department policies/procedures, financial performance, issues of concern, programming and facility needs.
 In addition, the group offers input on future planning, based on data derived from community input, formal studies and/or related professional research.
 The group meets to discuss these matters, and when deemed appropriate, forwards recommendations to the Town Board.
 Ideally, the committee assists the department in creating leisure lifestyle opportunities that are both affordable and compatible with the interests of our residents.
 The Recreation Advisory Board meets 4 to 6 times per year.